selvasuriyanadar/GymManagement/Readme.md

   To arrive at the perfect logic to code I sketch the problem and solve it in paper first then I will code.

   Wix has been used for creating installer for this application.

+### Some Coolest parts of the application that have been developed

+  - Navigation
+  - Payment Process
+  - Classification of Payments by Alert Status
+  - Customised Scroll Viewer (this may be unexpected but a lot of logic has been coded for this functionality)
+  - Gui (I disliked MVVM so I am following a Gui crafting pattern very similar to that of react and flutter)